burch-cm/arbanlon/journal/session_journal_01.md

 undead.
 I communed with the hidden god Paladine and met his avatar, who bid me travel here.
-They listened around the campfire, rapt with attention as I told of the fierce elven master archer Mythindra (she could hit a dragon in flight on a story night… much like this one), the battle-scarred and ferocious half-ogre River Bear (whom I once witnessed tear a draconid literally in half with his bare hands), and our friend Gary of Kalaman, a wizard who we lost to a ferocious black dragon in the Wastes.
+They listened around the campfire, rapt with attention as I told of the fierce elven master archer Mythindra (she could hit a dragon in flight on a stormy night… much like this one), the battle-scarred and ferocious half-ogre River Bear (whom I once witnessed tear a draconid literally in half with his bare hands), and our friend Gary of Kalaman, a wizard who we lost to a terrifying black dragon in the Wastes.
 I told of Fizban, the wizard who helped us flee Onyari and guided me in my journey to become a cleric, the first such cleric in decades, if not centuries.
 I asked to accompany them, and while they agreed to let me travel with them, they did not seem to trust me yet.